 nodeuse=general, on the non-Cloud Pak for Integration projects in the cluster.
 Setting these node selectors causes all workloads deployed in non-Cloud Pak for Integration projects to be placed onto the general node, leaving the Cloud Pak for Integration nodes exclusively for Cloud Pak for Integration workloads.
 Ensure that any new projects that users create also have this project-wide node selector applied to them.

 Kubernetes node placement toolsKubernetes provides multiple different ways to influence node placement:

 - In short, nodeAffinity provides a way to require or prefer that pods are scheduled to nodes that have particular labels.

 - In short nodes can be tainted so that only pods that are explicitly marked as tolerating the taint can run there.

-- The capabilities provided by nodeAffinity are a superset of those provided by nodeSelectors and the kubernetes project has said that nodeSelectors will eventually be deprecated; therefor we recommend the use of nodeAffinity rather than nodeSelectors. (https://github.com/kubernetes/kubernetes/issues/82331)
+- The capabilities that are provided by nodeAffinity are a superset of those provided by nodeSelectors and the Kubernetes project has said that nodeSelectors will eventually be deprecated; therefore, we recommend the use of nodeAffinity rather than nodeSelectors. (https://github.com/kubernetes/kubernetes/issues/82331)